berkeley-stat230a/spring-2025/syllabus.md

 - Master’s level probability at the level of STAT 201A.

-- Linear algebra, at the level of the appendix in the course notes (Math 110 or equivalent).
+- Linear algebra (Math 110 or equivalent).

 - R or Python coding fluency.